 HVAC Project Manager Jobs

-Commercial HVAC project managers own the full lifecycle of mechanical contracts: scope management, subcontractor coordination, owner and GC relationships, billing, change orders, submittals, and project closeout.
-These are office-and-field hybrid roles, and the best PMs in the commercial mechanical space are former journeymen or engineers who understand what the work actually involves.
-Employers are primarily mechanical contractors and design-build firms working on healthcare, education, data center, and large commercial office projects.
-Project sizes range from $500K single-system replacements to $50M+ new construction jobs.
-If you have field experience, estimating exposure, or an engineering background combined with project delivery skills, PM roles in commercial HVAC are among the best-compensated positions in the trades management career path.
+Employers are primarily mechanical contractors and design-build firms working on healthcare, education, data center, and large commercial office projects, with project sizes ranging from $500K single-system replacements to $50M+ new construction jobs.
+For technicians with field experience, estimating exposure, or an engineering background combined with project delivery skills, PM roles are among the best-compensated positions in trades management.

 Quick Facts